Finnoy Travel - Travel Stories and Reviews

 River in Viking Village

-You can pay to have a boat ride in the river that flows through the village.
+You can pay for a boat ride in the river that flows through the village.

 Scary face at the Viking Village

-The Viking Village is a great place to spend a weekend for the whole family.
+The Viking Village is a great place for the whole family to spend a weekend.
 There were wooden arts like this.

 Viking Village can be reached by car in 25 minutes or 1 hour by taking a long-distance bus from Tallinn Bus Station.